jakobrunge/tigramite/README.md

 # RCIT
 This is an R package implementing the Randomized Conditional Independence Test (RCIT) and the Randomized conditional Correlation Test (RCoT).

-# Update (6/9/17)

-Added an option to approximate the null by permutation testing (approx="perm").
-This method is slow but recommended for small samples (generally less than 500), where the asymptotic null cannot be accurately estimated.

 # Update (5/8/17)

 I have added an additional method for estimating the null distribution called "chi2" which normalizes the empirical partial cross-covariance matrix so that it asymptotically follows a Gaussian with diagonal covariance (after root-n multiplication).
 The resultant statistic therefore asymptotically obeys a central chi-squared distribution with d-degrees of freedom rather than a weighted sum of chi-squares.
 I find that the p-values are slightly less accurate than the default method in general.
 On the other hand, the new method outputs a normalized statistic, so the statistics are comparable without the same random seed.
 This method may be useful in algorithms like HITON-PC which initially sort variables according to the test statistic.